-Fax (298-1606), e-mail (email@example.com) or mail the request to University Relations, 302 Sherman Hall.
+Fax (298-2089), e-mail (email@example.com) or mail the request to University Attorney Rica Calhoun, 208 Sherman Hall.
 Read through the request to become familiar with the documents and information that the requestor is seeking.
-A FOIA Officer from University Relations will contact you to discuss the request and any documents you need to provide.
+The FOIA Officer will contact you to discuss the request and any documents you need to provide.

 How long do we have to respond to a FOIA request?

-As soon as the request comes to a University employee, the University must respond within five working days from receipt of a request; therefore, if your office receives a FOIA request, it must be forwarded to University Relations immediately.
+As soon as the request comes to a University employee, the University must respond within five working days from receipt of a request; therefore, if your office receives a FOIA request, it must be forwarded to the FOIA officer immediately.

 How can a FOIA request be submitted to WIU?

 Request can be e-mailed, faxed or sent via U.S. mail, and must include the requestor's name, contact information, and a description of the document(s) sought.
 Requests can be submitted by mail to:

 University Attorney Rica Calhoun

 Fax: (309) 298-2089